1945, May: In our own world this marked the official end of the Muggle war in Europe. This date may be completely irrelevant to the Potterverse.

 January–August, 1963: Regulus Black born.
 The death date on the tapestry as reported in OotP would have been 1980.
 Not 1979 as recorded on the Tapestry sketch.
-From the statements made by Kreachur in DHs he would have been 17 at the time of his death.
+From the statement made by Kreachur in DHs he was 17 at the time of his death.
 I have adjusted both his birth and his death dates to match with the textual evidence in canon.

 1966 (approximate): According to Cornelius Fudge in July of 1996, the Ministry of Magic finally becomes officially aware of a group of terrorists calling themselves the Death Eaters, under the leadership of a wizard calling himself “Lord Voldemort”.
 His capture and arrest are being actively sought from this point.